YingLiu4203/clojure-notes/fucro/fulcro.md

 Fulcro is a full-stack application programming system that is graph-centric and uses CQRS architecture style.

 - Data models are graphs.
-- UI trees are graphs that can be fed from graph queries.
-- User operations are command data.
 - Graph data are normalized with a centralized managing/caching/trasanction processing systems.
+- UI trees are graphs of UI components that are functions transforming the graph database into the UI.
 - UI components are state mahcines that support actor model.
+- UI component operations are mutation data (in a CQRS style) that are processed by transact systems for local db, remote service and error handling.
 - Subscription model is simply a query or a push with the backend from this centralized client database.

 Fulcro is written in CLJC thus is able to setup and run in both JS or JVM.
 It uses [EQL: EDN Query Language](https://edn-query-language.org/) to query data in a declarative way.
 It uses the [pathom](https://github.com/wilkerlucio/pathom) library to process EQL requests and reshape any particular schema into the required graph model for clients.